Paulius0112/aws-solution-architect-associate/databases.md

 - We can turn on __autoscaling for DynamoDB__.
 - For __write heavy__ use cases in __DynamoDB__, use partition keys with large number of distinct values.
 - __DynamoDB Accelerator, DAX__ is an __in-memory cache for DynamoDB__ that reduces response time from milliseconds to microseconds.
+- **Best practises**
+    - Keep item sizes small
+    - Store more frequently and less frequently accessed data in separate tables
+    - If possible compress larger attribute values
+    - Store objects larger than 400kb in S# and use pointers from S3 object ID in DynamoDB

 __DynamoDB Accelerator (DAX)__